apache/flink-ml/flink-ml-benchmark/README.md

   - `"paramMap"`: A JSON object containing the parameters related to the specific `Stage` or `DataGenerator`.

-Combining the format requirements above, the example configuration in `./conf/benchmark-conf.json` is as follows.
+Combining the format requirements above, an example configuration is as follows.
 This configuration contains two benchmarks.
 The first benchmark name is "KMeans-1", and is executed on `KMeans` stage.
 The stage is benchmarked against 10000 randomly generated vectors.

 ```json
 {